yuzs/ExpressionTree-Tutorial/docs/pages/documentation/assign-expression/subtract-assign.md

 # SubtractAssign

-You can build an expression tree which contains an subtraction assignment operation using `Expression.SubtractAssign` method.
+You can build an expression tree which contains a subtraction assignment operation using `Expression.SubtractAssign` method.
 For example, you have the following code.

 ```csharp
 int myInt;